-Here is a list of 8 Indian souvenirs you must buy when you fly to India and travel across the length and breadth of the country.
-Go souvenir-hunting for these must-buy souvenirs from India and take a piece of India back home.
+Here is a list of the eight best Indian souvenirs you must buy when you fly to India and travel across the length and breadth of the country.
+Go souvenir-hunting for these must-buy souvenirs and take a piece of India back home.
 This certainly is a place that leaves you with a heart full of memories and a bag full of souvenirs.

 India’s art scene captivates every art lover.
 The skilled artisans paint a vivid picture of the country’s cultural heritage on canvas, and the intricate detail of their artwork is simply mind-boggling.
-Regional paintings like Madhubani (Bihar), Warli (Maharashtra), Kalamkari (Andhra Pradesh), Thanjavur (Tanjore), Kalighat (Kolkata), and Pattachitra (Orissa) make for some great souvenirs to take back home and decorate your living room with.
+Regional paintings like Madhubani (Bihar), Warli (Maharashtra), Kalamkari (Andhra Pradesh), Thanjavur (Tanjore), Kalighat (Kolkata), and Pattachitra (Orissa) are some beautiful Indian souvenirs that you could take back home.

-The exquisite and elegant Pashmina shawls and stoles are one of the most popular Indian souvenirs.
+The exquisite and elegant Pashmina shawls and stoles are one of the most popular souvenirs from India.
 This luxurious fabric is made from the wool of pashmina goats reared in the Himalayan ranges of Kashmir and Ladakh regions.
-Extremely delicate and ultra-soft, pure pashmina is said to pass effortlessly through a ring.
+Extremely delicate and ultra-soft; pure pashmina is said to pass effortlessly through a ring.

 If you appreciate living like a local, chances are you might have gotten into the habit of having a cuppa every day.
 Wouldn’t you like to introduce the strong flavor of Indian tea to your friends and family back home?
 Don’t forget to buy some freshly packaged tea leaves when you tour the tea plantations of Assam, Darjeeling, Karnataka, or Kerala.